Home > Grant Seekers > Community Grant Application FAQ

 Q: If our organization receives a two-year grant, can we apply again the next year?

-A: Episcopal Impact Fund’s policy is to have organizations wait one year before applying for another grant.
+A: Episcopal Impact Fund’s policy is for grantees to wait out one granting cycle before applying for another grant.